Read time :

 Lead generation metrics

 But heavy gating creates friction.
 When every asset requires a form, you lose anonymous engagement data and frustrate buyers who aren’t ready to identify themselves.
 Consider ungating more content and tracking influence differently.
 A prospect who reads five ungated blog posts signals intent even without filling out a form.
-CRM-native attribution platforms can track this ungated engagement and connect it to the pipeline when the prospect eventually converts.
+CRM-native attribution platforms with cookiless tracking can track this ungated engagement and connect it to the pipeline when the prospect eventually converts.
+That way you see how your content helped create a winning customer journey

 Sales and revenue metrics